• <Helps for GetStart>

 Locking Application Files

-If distributing a CSPro application to users, one simple, though not rigorous, way of preventing the users from modifying the applications is to add the command [NoEdit] at the top of either of these files:
+If distributing a CSPro application to users, one simple, though not rigorous, way of preventing the users from modifying the applications from within the CSPro Designer is to manually edit a specification file to add a property signaling that the file should not be edited.
+The files that support this functionality include:

 • .ent